Trump's pick for new CIA chief dogged by secret prisons

 “This is going to reopen wounds from a decade and more ago, and also invite more oversight of both our analyses and our activities, especially if Gina is confirmed,” said one U.S. official, speaking on condition of anonymity.

 On Tuesday, some U.S. intelligence officials said reports of her alleged involvement in interrogations involving torture were false.
-However, they did not immediately provide details.
+But they did not immediately provide details.

 They did not dispute her involvement in drafting orders to destroy videotapes of harsh interrogation techniques, which was reported in the book “Hard Measures,” by Jose Rodriguez, her boss in the agency at the time, and former CIA spokesman Bill Harlow.